Kirat24/Java_apps/README.md

 # TWITTER CLI APP
    ## Introduction
-Twitter CPI APP is designed to post, delete or search a tweet on Twitter from command line using Twitter RESTful API.
+Twitter CLI APP is designed to post, delete or search a tweet on Twitter from command line using Twitter RESTful API.

 ## Usage
  - **Posting a Tweet**